Rad Cars with Rad Surfboards is the brainchild

 What’s the ultimate Rad Car/Rad Surfboard combo?

 For me it changes every day.
 There are so many rad options out there.
 I guess that's why I've been able to create so many.
-But, if I had to pick one, I'd say it’s pretty hard to beat a 1960s VW bus with a vintage log and a keel fin fish up top.
+But, if I had to pick one, I'd say it’s pretty hard to beat an early 1960s VW bus with a vintage log and a keel fin fish up top.

 Click here to get in contact with RCWRS.